Depth-Semantic-Aware-Image-Generation/Kaggle_Happywhale-Whale-and-Dolphin-Identification/README.md

    - Encode labels using `LabelEncoder` and convert them to one-hot encoding.

 2. **Feature Extraction with EfficientNet**:
-   - Utilize EfficientNet as a feature extractor with pre-trained weights.
+   - Utilize “EfficientNet” as a feature extractor with pre-trained weights.
    - Remove the top layers and add custom layers for classification.

 3. **Training the Model**: